Fiedzia/python-dsl-presentation/slides.md

 ## Now, how do I...

 * parse this text into form usable in python
-* generate Python code for it
 * ensure rules are valid according to definition of our DSL
+* compile it to Python bytecode for efficient execution

 !SLIDE